Venues of the 1994 Winter Olympics

 Lillehammer Olympic Bobsleigh and Luge Track is located at Hunderfossen.
 It had a capacity for 10,000 spectators and is the only bobsleigh and luge track in the Nordic countries.
 Ice hockey was played at two venues: Håkon Hall in Lillehammer and Gjøvik Olympic Cavern Hall in Gjøvik.
 Håkon Hall has a capacity for 10,500 spectators, and also features the Norwegian Olympic Museum.
 The Cavern Hall is built as a man-made cave and had a capacity for 5,300 spectators.
 Skating events took place at two venues in Hamar.
 Hamar Olympic Hall had a capacity for 10,600 spectators and featured speed skating events, while figure skating and short track speed skating was held at Hamar Olympic Amphitheatre.
 Alpine skiing was split between two ski resorts: Hafjell in Øyer and Kvitfjell in Ringebu.
 The former was used for the slalom and giant slalom, while the latter hosted downhill and super-G.

 Athlete and leader accommodation was provided for 2,300 people at Lillehammer Olympic Village, which was located at Skårsetlia.
 Toneheim Folk High School's dormitories and surrounding areas, named Hamar Olympic Subsite Village, hosted 500 athletes.
 Media accommodation was split between five locations, two in Lillehammer, two in Øyer and one in Hamar.
-The main working accommodation for the media was the International Broadcasting Center and the Main Press Center, both located at Storhove in Lillehammer.
+The main working accommodation for the media was the International Broadcast Center and the Main Press Center, both located at Storhove in Lillehammer.
 Lillehammer Art Museum and Maihaugen where the official culture venues, with the latter hosting the 102nd IOC Session.

 Venue construction ran from spring 1990 to December 1993.
 All the competition and most of the non-competition venues were purpose-built for the Games.
 For the first time in Olympic history, environmental and sustainability issues were considered in venue construction.
 This resulted in five venues being modified during their design and construction phase to lessen their impact upon the environment.
 Among the issues considered were the venues blending into surrounding landscape, treatment of terrain with as minimal damage to natural surroundings as possible, use of environmentally-friendly materials, and environmental auditing.
 Gjøvik Olympic Cavern Hall was constructed inside a mountain that maintained a year-round temperature of −8 C, with the excavated rock used to build a beach promenade.
 Transport was dominated by the use of buses and trains for spectators.
 Downtown Lillehammer and the axis between Lillehammer and Oslo were the most congested areas, and the Norwegian State Railways ran up to 22 trains per day between Oslo and Lillehammer.
 All venues could be reached within walking distance from train stations.